sm1lexops/cloud-resume-challenge/README.md

 * Download template from [This site](https://html5up.net/).

-* Change and Correct code for your site using some IDE.
+* Build your website using some IDE, I personally used [SDE gitpod.io](https://gitpod.io).

 * Zip the project code of your website for use in `AWS S3` .